 Henri Matisse and Pablo Picasso would have been invited to author Gertrude Stein’s Parisian home for salons, social gatherings to share ideas and works of art.

-Create either a real or mock salon by inviting five to 10 friends to share a poem, a work of art, a song/piece of music, or a dance.
+Create either a real or mock salon by inviting three to five friends to share a poem, a work of art, a song/piece of music, or a dance.
 At the salon, share your pieces with one another and discuss them.

 Exploring Perspectives through Photography

 Perspective is an important concept in art and in life.
 Now it is your turn to explore a perspective of an artistic subject of your choice.
 Arrange a still life of either your most or least favorite objects.
 Take photographs of the objects from various angles and perspectives.
 Print out your images.
 Cut up the images and paste them onto a separate sheet of paper, creating a two-dimensional collage that depicts the subject from multiple viewpoints.

 Once you have a final collage, title your piece.
 Write a short caption that explains your artistic intention.
 Share with a friend and discuss your intention.